ryoo14/keyboards/README.md

 - This is the current official version of the RHYn47

 **Important**: Each version requires different compatible cases and plates.
 Please read the precautions carefully before manufacturing.

+When ordering PCB assembly, there are several important considerations to keep in mind.
+The BOM and position files generated automatically often contain an error where diodes are incorrectly listed as top-side placement when they should actually be on the bottom side.
+This is a critical issue that must be addressed before placing any order - always manually review and change the diode placement from "top" to "bottom" in the position files to avoid assembly mistakes.

+Additionally, any suggestions for cheaper alternative part numbers are always appreciated for cost optimization.

+Production files are available in the respective `pcb/*/production/` directories.

 ## Firmware